Large Stock Available

 The Mercedes-Benz has always been an immensely popular luxury car, and that trend shows no signs of slowing.
 That makes it a perennially common target for car thieves, who often exploit the demand for these desirable cars in overseas territories like Europe, the Middle East, and Africa.
 Even newer models, with all their sophisticated security measures, aren’t necessarily immune to being stolen – many criminals are using keyless theft techniques to drive them right off their owner’s driveways.

 We’ve previously covered the best ways to prevent keyless theft, so if you open your car with keyless entry then it’s definitely worth a read!
 And if you want complete peace of mind for your car – whatever you may drive – then that’s exactly what we can offer here at Bollard Security.
-We’ve detailed the best ways to protect your vehicle from car thieves before, but you can probably already guess one of them – when it comes to security measures to protect your car, you can’t get more reliable than a solid set of driveway bollards.
+We’ve detailed the best ways to protect your vehicle from car thieves before, but you can probably already guess one of them – when it comes to security measures to protect your car, you can’t get more reliable than a solid set of driveway bollards or parking posts.

 We’ve got a huge range of these for you to choose from right here at Bollard Security, with a range of bollard types and colours to best suit your property.
-If you’re already considering installing a set of bollards, you might be interested in our post about how to properly choose the best ones.
+If you’re already considering installing a set of telescopic bollards, you might be interested in our post about how to properly choose the best ones.
 Alternatively, our experts are always happy to advise – just give us a call on 01756 363 196, and we’ll be happy to see how we can help!